paulowinw/cgatechnology_api_test/README.md

  - Unit test

 #### Objective
-Read a webservice from the company and show Its data in a list view and a pie chart
+Read a webservice from the company and show Its data on a list view and on a pie chart